-Selected Director Disqualification Case Updates for October to December 2024
+Selected Director Disqualification Case Updates for April to June 2025

 Respondent(s) Breach(es) Result Remarks

 A director Application for disqualification order against a former director of two insolvent companies under section 168H of the Companies (Winding Up and Miscellaneous Provisions) Ordinance, Cap.
-32 (“the Ordinance”) for his breach of the directors’ duties by:-
+32 (“the Ordinance”) for her breach of the directors’ duties by:-

 (c) non-cooperation.

-The Respondent was disqualified from acting as a director etc. of a company for a period of 4 years.
+The Respondent was disqualified from acting as a director etc. of a company for a period of 3 years 6 months.
 Case Summary

 Notes: